Are Bookings Low for Online Teachers Now?

 I hear this question constantly: “Is this a good time to start teaching ESL?”

-“Isn’t the market saturated now?”
+And, “Isn’t the market saturated now?”

-“Isn’t this a bad time for bookings because kids are going back to school?”
+Or, “Isn’t this a bad time for bookings because kids are going back to school?”

-“Isn’t this a bad time for bookings because kids are out of school and enjoying their time off?”
+Then, “Isn’t this a bad time for bookings because kids are out of school and enjoying their time off?”

-Isn’t this a bad time because of this or that.
+You can see the pattern.
+Everyone always asks, “”Isn’t this a bad time” because of this or that.

 It’s always a bad time to do anything.

 Life isn’t easy.
-No one is going to come and dump thousands of dollars in your lap just because you put your bio up on an ESL platform.
-Even companies that will assign you bookings immediately will just give you a bit here and there for the first few weeks.
+No one is going to come and dump thousands of dollars in your lap just because you put your biography up on an ESL platform.
+Even companies that assign you bookings immediately will just give you a bit here and there for the first few weeks.
 After that, you will need to grind a bit.

 It just doesn’t matter when you start.

 Are there peak times in the season when it is easy to get bookings?
 Sure.
 Usually, for kids classes, the beginning of the school year is a good time.
-But, guess what: even if you time your teaching career just right, it will still probably take you a while to build up classes.
+But, guess what: even if you time your teaching career just right, it will probably take a while to build up classes.
 Just like anything else, stamina and consistency are key.

 That is why I think it just doesn’t matter when you start.

-The most important thing is to just show up.
+The most important thing is just to show up.

-So my motto is “just start”.
+So my motto is “just start.”

 Sure, there are some general trends in the market.
 But, teaching English only is more like a small business.
 You build a following.
 You have regular repeat customers.
 You get known.
 You build a reputation.